-Since the Company has no direct customers, its credit risk is derived from exposure to counterparty risk in the case of financial assets or derivatives maintained with banks or other institutions.
+As the Company has no direct customers, its credit risk is derived from exposure to counterparty risk in the case of financial assets or derivatives held with banks or other institutions.

-The Company's policy for managing its financial assets (current accounts, time deposits, repo agreements, derivative contracts, etc.) is to maintain these assets at financial institutions with "investment grade" risk ratings.
+The Company's policy for managing its financial assets (current accounts, term deposits, repurchase agreements, derivative contracts, etc.) is to hold these assets with financial institutions having "investment grade" risk ratings.